Sustainable preservation of digital private law archives with SCALA

 What is E-ARK and why did we choose it?

 E-ARK stands for European Archival Records and Knowledge Preservation and is a new pan-European standard for packaging information objects for long-term storage, regardless of software, suppliers or archive institutions.
 It ensures that information objects created today can remain accessible for decades, regardless of whether the institutions or suppliers that originally packaged the object still exist.
-Want to find out more about this e-archiving building block from the European Commission?
+Want to find out more about this building block for e-archiving from the European Commission?
 Read more here.

 The SCALA pilot preservation system is a tool for creating and managing AIPs (Archival Information Packages) in accordance with E-ARK.
 We chose E-ARK for the SCALA project because it’s a standard that allows for the management of different versions of a digital archive.
 We can use these different versions to perform preservation actions one step at a time and keep the archive and preservation history up to date.